 And they point out that feminism has been of little help sorting it all out.
 Women’s history scholars are more interested “in setting straight the public record on women’s achievements”.
 And feminist scholarship on food has largely focused on “women’s food pathologies, such as anorexia, bulimia, and other eating disorders” and ignored cooking “as if it were merely a marker of patriarchal oppression and, therefore, not worthy of attention.”

-But growing evidence in the fields of anthropology suggests that women’s early place by the hearth may have had nothing to do with the centuries of domestic oppression that followed.
+But that’s why I find women’s earliest food history so fascinating.
+Because despite our long association with food, cooking and the kitchen as disempowering drudgery, this wasn’t always the case.
+Growing evidence in the fields of anthropology suggests that women’s early place by the hearth may have had nothing to do with the centuries of domestic oppression that followed.
 Because long before women ate last at the table (and maintained their trim figures) long before cooking was part of an invisible unpaid economy, women had control over the crops they harvested, cultivated, cooked and consumed.

 The Birth Of The Unpaid Economy

-Turns out a womans place in the kitchen was once at the centre of a very different economy – one that granted them autonomy, status and spiritual authority.
+Turns out a woman’s place in the kitchen was likely once at the centre of a very different economy – one that granted them autonomy and spiritual authority.
 As Eleanor Leacock writes in Women’s Status in Egalitarian Society, women in hunter gatherer cultures lived in societies where “issues of status are irrelevant because both women and men produce goods and services for their own use…and hence control their own lives directly.”

-These early hunter-gatherers economies are often referred to as “gift-giving”, meaning no one had to “pay” to eat.
-Food was a sacred gift of the earth, who like a mother fed all her children equally, no matter their class, status, or gender.
-And she gave freely of her forests, fields, rivers and oceans.
+In early hunter-gatherer societies women were in charge of the vast bulk of food production.
+These early food economies are often referred to as “gift-giving” meaning no one had to “pay” to eat.
+Because long before food became a commodity it was a sacred gift of the earth, who as a mother fed all her children equally, no matter their class, status, or gender.
+And she gave freely to all of her forests, fields, rivers and oceans.